-Prerequisite(s): Permission of Instructor BUSN 494 - Business Strategy Lecture Hour(s): 3 Lab Hour(s): 0 Credit Hour(s): 3
+Prerequisite(s): Permission of Instructor

+BUSN 494 - Business Strategy

 An integrative course involving comprehensive analysis of administrative policy-making from a strategic, organizational perspective, involving functional areas such as accounting, finance, management, marketing, and operations, in context with the economic, political, and social environment.
 Extensive use of case analyses or written reports to develop integrative decision skills.
 This is the capstone course for business majors; course requirements will include standardized evaluations covering business core courses.
 Spring